CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Events/Events/PlayerInteractBlock.md

-# PlayerRightClickBlock
+# PlayerInteractBlock

-The PlayerRightClickBlock Event is fired whenever a player right clicks a block.
+The PlayerInteractBlock Event is fired whenever a player right clicks a block.
 It can be canceled to prevent any other events from taking place.

 ## Event Class
 You will need to cast the event in the function header as this class:
-`crafttweaker.event.PlayerRightClickBlockEvent`
+`crafttweaker.event.PlayerInteractBlockEvent`
 You can, of course, also [import](/AdvancedFunctions/Import) the class before and use that name then.

 ## Event interface extensions
-PlayerRightClickBlock Events implement the following interfaces and are able to call all of their methods/getters/setters as well:
+PlayerInteractBlock Events implement the following interfaces and are able to call all of their methods/getters/setters as well:

 - [IEventCancelable](IEventCancelable)
 - [PlayerInteract](PlayerInteract)